BastyPro112/StreamLoop/README.md

 * Edit scripts if you want to change output directory (Important!
 * Only KEY needed for MPD (not KID)
 * Best used for IPTV archiving projects
+* Some streams use a continous MPEG-TS stream format instead of HLS.
+For that, you can use "httpstream://" instead of "http://".

 ## 🏷️ Maintained by